pradyumnashukla08/Avasplot/README.md

-# Avasplot
+# Avasplot - Real Estate Plot & Land Search
 🏡 A fast, modern platform for discovering real estate plots and land.
 Find your perfect property with an easy-to-use search.
-# Avasplot - Real Estate Plot & Land Search

 **Live Website:** [**https://avasplot.in**](https://avasplot.in)